Weapons of war

 No we don’t need to own tanks, fighter planes and nuclear weapons, and yes we would have a chance.
 Insurgents who are often armed only with AKs have been giving us a pretty good fight for more than ten years.
 Even with our overwhelming air and indirect fire assets, we haven’t rolled over the Taliban.
 They operate among the population, travel light, strike quickly and melt away, just like rebels in America would.
 Air strikes and artillery don’t do much good if you can’t figure out where to put them.

-Those who insist Americans armed only with rifles would be helpless against a professional military consistently ignore the lengths our military goes to in order to avoid civilian casualties.
+We should also consider the lengths our military goes to in order to avoid civilian casualties.
 Whenever someone in the anti-gun camp insists our military would respond to a single rifle shot with a brutal onslaught of weaponry, I remind them we don’t even do that overseas.
 I’ve been in a couple of firefights where the Taliban were shooting from houses, and we couldn’t use supporting arms to hit those houses.
 In Afghanistan, and here, killing civilians only strengthens resistance against us.
 We tried to avoid killing civilians from another culture in another country, so why does anyone think our military wouldn’t care about civilian casualties in America?

 Besides that, rebels or insurgents in any conflict don’t always have to win.
 Sometimes they just have to delay or inhibit government forces.
 Sometimes they only have to make a point.